iankorf/MCB185-2023/unit5_advanced_linux/README.md

 ## Learning Objectives ##

 + Make your libraries work anywhere
-+ Make your programs into executables
++ Make your programs into executables that work anywhere
++ Monitor resources
++ Control jobs
++ IPC, exit codes, memory usage, top
-+ IPC
++ Reading from stdin
++ Reading from other programs' stdout

 ------------------------------------------------------------------------------

-There is no `programs` or `tutorials` directory in this unit?

 ## Library Path ##